awslabs/deeplearning-emr/mxnet-spark/README.md

 8) [Submitting Spark Applications](https://spark.apache.org/docs/2.2.0/submitting-applications.html)

 ## Future Improvements
-* **Compute/IO access Optimization** - In this applicaiton we have observed that the Compute/IO access on the executors has a square wave pattern where IO(no compute) and compute(no IO) are interleaved.
-Ideally this can be optimized to parallelize IO and Compute, since we are using only one executor on each node this becomes challenging to manually manage resources utilization on each node.
+* **Compute/IO access optimization** - In this applicaiton we have observed that the Compute/IO access on the executors has a square wave pattern where IO (no compute) and compute (no IO) are alternating.
+Ideally, this can be optimized by interleaving IO with compute.
+However, since we are using only one executor on each node it becomes challenging to manually manage resource utilization on each node.
 * **Using GPUs**: Another big improvement would be to use GPUs to run inference on the batch of data.

 ## Acknowledgements